Adult carers

 Caring Together provides expert support for carers across Cambridgeshire, Peterborough and Norfolk.

 By speaking to one of carer advisors we can work with you to identify what support will be most beneficial to you and your family.
-You can call us on 0345 241 0954 Monday to Friday or email us at [email protected]
+You can call us on 0345 241 0954 Monday to Friday, email us at [email protected] or head to caringtogether.org/ask-for-support/ to let us know about your situation.

-We can then ensure you have a package to help you as a carer that can include support such as*:
+We can help you with support such as:

 • Access to our specialist carer helpline on 0345 241 0954 or [email protected]

-• Information and advice including our quarterly carers magazine, for Cambridgeshire and Peterborough carers.
+• Information and advice including our FREE Caring magazine.

 • Our email newsletter for carers, those who support carers, and everyone who has an interest in ensuring carers of all ages are properly recognised and supported.
 You can sign up at caringtogether.org/keepintouch